Laravel-Backpack/docs/7.x-dev/crud-uploaders.md

 <a name="upload-about"></a>
 ## About

 Uploading and managing files is a common task in Admin Panels.
-Starting with Backpack v6, you can fully setup your upload fields in your field definition, using purpose-built classes we call Uploaders.
-No more need to create mutators, manual validation of input or custom code to handle the files - though you can still do that, if you want.
+In Backpack v7, your field definition can include uploading logic, thanks to some classes we call Uploaders.
+You don't need to create mutators, manual validation of input or custom code to handle file upload - though you can still do that, if you want.

-<a name="upload-how-it-works"></a>
+<a name="how-to-use-uploaders"></a>
-## How it works
+## How to Use Uploaders

 When adding an upload field (`upload`, `upload_multiple`, `image` or `dropzone`) to your operation, tell Backpack that you want to use the appropriate Uploader, by using `withFiles()`: